hatzakislab/hatzakislab.github.io/people.md

   desc: Master student

 - name: Henrik Pinholt
-  img: /img/people/blank.png
+  img: /img/people/henrik-pinholt.jpeg
+  email: pinholt@chem.ku.dk
   desc: Bachelor student

 previous-members:
 ---
 <!--
-add descriptions with desc:
+add  descriptions with  esc:
 -->
 <h2 style="text-align:center;">Principal Investigator</h2>
 {% include list-circles.html items=page.pi %}

 Nikos Hatzakis' main research interest is to obtain a fundamental understanding of the parameters underlying regulation of enzymatic function.
 Enzymes regulate a plethora of vital cellular processes and aberration in their function can result in countless disease states.
 They are also essential components in multiple industrial applications including drug synthesis and detergent development.
 Harnessing the biomolecular insights of current single molecule experiments allows us to unmask the structural and functional dynamics of major drug metabolism enzymes.
 Understanding how these enzymes operate paves the way for the design of novel pharmaceutics.